GamesCreed

 Rauniot is an interesting post-apocalyptic story with an objective genre vibe to it.

-Starting out in Rauniot, we are shown a cutscene in which we are somewhat introduced to our character and an unknown character, the player is shown that this character does indeed have an objective and it’s the player’s job to investigate the last seen location of the target.
+Starting in Rauniot, we are shown a cutscene in which we are somewhat introduced to our character and an unknown character.
+The player is shown that this character does indeed have an objective, and it’s the player’s job to investigate the last seen location of the target.

-Stopping at an abandoned gas station is where the adventure actually begins.
-However, it would be wise to go through the manual and it can be found on the starting screen; it will look like a magazine of the game.
+Stopping at an abandoned gas station is where the adventure begins.
+However, it would be wise to go through the manual and which can be found on the starting screen; it will look like a magazine for the game.
 Within the manual, you will find keys and explanations as to how the game is laid out on your keyboard and mouse.

 Rauniot, PC, Review, Gameplay, Screenshots, GamesCreed

 Although to skip ahead of that, most of your interests and item use will come from just the mouse itself.
-Clicking around the screen will make the character will move in the direction you have chosen, while moving the mouse around will also highlight anything of interest.
-Prompting a small dialogue explaining what the character is investigating, be vigilant though because sometimes, what looks like a random pile of trash might actually contain something useful for the road ahead.
+Clicking around the screen will make the character move in the direction you have chosen, while moving the mouse around will also highlight anything of interest.
+Prompting a small dialogue explaining what the character is investigating, be vigilant, though, because sometimes, what looks like a random pile of trash might contain something useful for the road ahead.

 Rauniot, PC, Review, Gameplay, Screenshots, GamesCreed

-As for the character herself, she is quite edgy, and when it comes to face close-ups we only ever see her eyes gazing around while talking to herself.
-Interactions between the character and her self-deduction of what is being seen or investigated seem a bit slow.
+As for the character herself, she is quite edgy, and when it comes to face close-up, we only ever see her eyes gazing around while talking to herself.
+Interactions between the character and her self-dedication to what is being seen or investigated seem a bit slow.

 Rauniot, PC, Review, Gameplay, Screenshots, GamesCreed